Shredmetal/Enterprise-grade-birthday-wisher-bot-AWS-lambda/readme.md

 1. **Mission-Critical AWS Infrastructure Requirements**:
    - Cloud-native S3 data lake implementation for customer relationship management: - S3 bucket with `birthdays.csv` file (required headers: name,email,day,month,sarcastic)
-   - Strategic data architecture utilizing enterprise-grade CSV paradigms: The 'sarcastic' header in the `birthdays.csv` file is a column that is either `true` or `false` and determines whether that customer is going to get a sarcastic birthday greeting or not.
+   - Strategic data architecture utilising enterprise-grade CSV paradigms: The 'sarcastic' header in the `birthdays.csv` file is a column that is either `true` or `false` and determines whether that customer is going to get a sarcastic birthday greeting or not.
    - SSM Parameters:

 ```